TimPaterson/Fusion360-Batch-Post/README.md

 In the above example, when adding sequence numbers the files in the "Block" folder would have the names "1 first edge" and "2 second edge".
+### Fusion 360 for Personal Use
+The free version of Fusion 360 now has some limitations on G-code
+output: It will not support tool changes, and it slows down all moves to feed rate.
+This add-in can work around the tool change limitation and makes a first step in restoring rapid moves.

+In the Personal Use section of the add-in dialog, you will find the option to break each setup into individual operations.
+This is required if you have the free version of Fusion 360 and there is a tool change in any setup.
+The add-in will combine the G-code for each operation of a setup back into a single file for that setup, hiding this limitation.

+In addition, you can also select the option to change the first Z moves in each operation to rapid (G0) moves.
+Currently this affects only the first one or two moves, and should be reviewed before use.
+Hopefully this can be extended to more eligible moves.
 ### Installation
 To install, start by putting the PostProcessAll.* files along with the "resources" subfolder into a folder on your machine.
 This can